ONLINE-SYMPOSIUM 2026

 With our compact symposium, we will take a look at the different support systems of five European countries and in particular address the question: What can we learn from each other?

 The symposium will take place on October 8 on the International Day of Dyslexia in a compact online format.
-The moderation and the professional impulses will take place in English.
+The moderation and the keynote speeches will be in English.
 An online translation tool can be used.

 PROGRAMM / SCHEDULE